Franklin Dam controversy: Blockade

 In November 1982, the conflict stepped up a notch when Brown announced that a blockade of the dam site would begin on 14 December.
 On the same day, the UNESCO committee in Paris was due to list the Tasmanian wild rivers as a World Heritage site.
 The blockade, at "Warners Landing" drew an estimated 2,500 people, from not only Tasmania, but also from interstate and overseas.
 This resulted in the subsequent proclamation of the Tasmanian Wilderness World Heritage Area, which covered both the Franklin and Gordon Rivers.
 However, Tasmania itself was still divided, with a pro-dam rally in Hobart also attracting around 2,500 people.
 While the blockade was ongoing, Norm Sanders resigned from the Tasmanian House of Assembly to contest a seat in the Australian Senate.
 He was replaced in the Assembly by Bob Brown, who had only been released from jail the previous day after spending nineteen days behind bars for his role in the blockade.

-Throughout January 1983 around fifty people arrived at the blockade each day.
+Throughout January 1983, around fifty people arrived at the blockade each day.
 The state government made things difficult for the protesters, passing several laws and enforcing special bail conditions for those arrested.
 Bulldozers were unloaded at the site from a barge under the protection of police.
 A total of 1,217 arrests were made, many simply for being present at the blockade.
 Protesters impeded machinery and occupied sites associated with the construction work.
 Nearly 500 people were imprisoned for breaking the terms of their bail.
 This caused an overflow of prisons in the region.
 British botanist David Bellamy was jailed, which gave the dispute international attention.
 The author John Marsden, after being arrested at the blockade, was placed in the maximum security division of Risdon Prison for a week as there was nowhere else to hold him.

+Bob Brown, David Bellamy and John Marsden were jailed for participating in the blockade.

 In February, a Hobart rally against the dam drew approximately 20,000 people.
 On 1 March, the movement launched a day of action, which they labelled 'G-Day'.
 231 people were arrested as a flotilla of boats took to the Gordon River.
 In Hobart, the Wilderness Society flag was flown above the HEC building.

 On 2 March the Wilderness Society backed the publication of what were then rare full-page colour advertisements in The Sydney Morning Herald and Melbourne's The Age newspapers of what would soon become an iconic photograph: Morning Mist, Rock Island Bend, Franklin River by Peter Dombrovskis.
 It was accompanied by the caption "Could you vote for a party that will destroy this?".

 Folk rock singer Shane Howard from the band Goanna wrote "Let the Franklin Flow", and released it in April 1983.
 It was performed by members of his band and members of folk band Redgum under the pseudonym, Gordon Franklin & the Wilderness Ensemble.
 It was released as a single with a B-side, "Franklin River – World Heritage", written and recorded by Bob Brown.